cindy8072/faq/README.md

 User Story:

-1.Users login and create questions and answers
+1.Users register and login then create questions and answers

 2.Users can answer questions and click like/unlike button for multiple answers